-The primary objective of the Oklahoma IDeA Network of Biomedical Research Excellence (OK-INBRE) Equipment Grant program is to provide essential biomedical research equipment that will foster research programs so that faculty researchers may gain valuable experience in designing, conducting and reporting biomedical research, thus enhancing their ability to compete for extramural funding beyond the local level.
+The primary objective of the Oklahoma IDeA Network of Biomedical Research Excellence (OK-INBRE) Research Equipment Grant program is to provide essential biomedical research equipment that will foster research programs so that faculty researchers may gain valuable experience in designing, conducting and reporting biomedical research, thus enhancing their ability to compete for extramural funding beyond the local level.

 The proposed equipment must be used in research aligning with one of the biomedical research themes of the OK-INBRE program (Cancer, Developmental Biology, or Infectious Diseases).